Returning to Campus - Faculty

 Return to Campus Task Force

 In order to reduce the number of students moving through classrooms around campus, students will remain in their program classrooms for general education courses.
 General education faculty will have the flexibility to rotate to the programs to provide instruction, or may opt to use Zoom to broadcast into the program classroom.
+Please accommodate general education faculty and students as we adjust to this new modality of learning.

 We will make every attempt to remain consistent with the currently published academic calendar for the 2020-2021 school year.
 For the latest calendar, please always reference the Academic Calendar site at: https://www.nwktc.edu/students/academic-calendar